Church Hospitality Ministry: How to Welcome & Engage Visitors

 Medium-Sized Churches

 Medium-sized churches enjoy some benefits of larger and smaller churches, but also share some of the challenges that both of them face.
-One is the ongoing need to balance larger gatherings with the need for members to develop deeper connections with one another as they grow their faith.
+For example, you should balance larger gatherings with the need for members to develop deeper connections with one another as they grow their faith.

-While attending a service with several hundred other worshippers can be an uplifting experience, it can also make it tougher to build meaningful personal bonds in such a large setting.
+While attending a service with several hundred other worshippers can be an uplifting experience, it can also make it tougher to build meaningful personal bonds.
 Medium-sized churches should keep this in mind and look to create opportunities for members and visitors to interact on a more personal level.

 Because medium-sized churches share common ground with both larger and smaller churches and often feature groups and activities of varying sizes, it’s smart to develop hospitality initiatives that can adapt and scale accordingly.
 When coming up with hospitality ideas to welcome people to church services and activities, structure things in a way that can fit a large Sunday service, a more intimate gathering for a small group or anything in between.

-A desire to feel welcomed and valued is a key element when visiting a church or new place.
-Your church hospitality ministry is a key – and often the very first – component of this that visitors will experience.
+A desire to feel welcomed and valued is a key element when visiting a new church.
+Your church hospitality ministry is a key to this experience.
 Encourage hospitality volunteers to help new people feel at home and to know they’re welcome just as they are.
 While it’s good to recognize that they are new to your church, try to help them feel like they are part of the group and are readily accepted.

 Large Churches